keboola/notification-api-php-client/README.md

     'xxx-xxxxx-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
 );
 $client->postEvent(
     new Event(
-        'job_failed',
-        new FailedJobEventData(
+        new JobFailedEventData(
-            'job failed',
+            '123',
+            'My Project',
+            'Job finished with error',
             new JobData('my-project', '123', 'http://someUrl', '2020-01-02', '2020-01-01', 'my-orchestration')
         )
     )